 It discusses the parts of the models and their functionality, the cleaning ability, the voice commands used on the items, Wi-Fi, remote control of the devices, and the navigation technology each model uses as well as the way it enables its functionality.
 The information offered is aimed to help people understand versions 890 and 960 by Roomba.

 These robotic vacuum models are different in their specifications and characteristics.
 There are several things that set them apart.
-Hence, it results in the difference in performance and appearance.
+Hence, it results in a difference in performance and appearance.
 Here is a comparison table showing both the similarities and differences.

 Every Roomba robotic vacuum model comes with unique accessories.
 This fact sets each model apart from the other, and the difference in how they work and their efficiency arises.
 The Roomba 890 vs 960 review shows that these two robotic models are quite different in their specifications and also belong to two unique series of models.
 The Roomba 890 vacuum cleaner has the following parts.

-The aero force used by the vacuums feature a filtration system, which ensures that debris particles are filtered entirely for a smooth finish.
+The aero force used by the vacuums features a filtration system, which ensures that debris particles are filtered entirely for a smooth finish.
 It aids in the entrapment of large masses of small particles hence clearing dust off the surfaces completely instead of recirculating it.

 Virtual Wall Barrier

-Two methods allow creating cleaning boundaries by using the virtual wall barrier.
+Two methods allow the creation of cleaning boundaries by using the virtual wall barrier.
 There is the halo method and the straight one.
 The halo setting creates a barrier of up to a diameter of 4′, which allows the user to clean sensitive areas of the house.
 This technology makes a protective circle around those areas that are quite delicate in the house, like around pieces of furniture.
 With the straight method, it ensures that the item works around bug open areas as well as pathways because it secures a barrier of about 10′ long.

 The Roomba 890 comes with a spinning brush that is attached to the machine during cleaning to aid in accessing the problematic areas in the house like furniture edges.
 It helps with the removal of hair and other sticky particles that may be found in carpets and surfaces.

 Noteworthy, when the Roomba 890 realizes that its charge is almost up, it automatically returns to its charging station for charging.
-When it’s full, it can resume cleaning, which is quite the opposite with the Roomba 960, which can recharge and resume while the charging is ongoing.
+When it’s full, it can resume cleaning, which is quite the opposite of the Roomba 960, which can recharge and resume while the charging is ongoing.

 The Roomba 960 robotic vacuum is the most advanced model in the 900 series.
 The robot has been designed with advanced features that make it stand out.
-The device has also advanced its cleaning technique over other Roomba models.
+The device has also advanced its cleaning technique over other iRobot models.

 Virtual Wall Barrier